spencerdavis226/rockbuster-sql-analysis/README.md

 ## Start here (primary deliverable)
 **Presentation (PDF):** `docs/rockbuster-presentation.pdf`
-This is the main deliverable — a concise slide deck with the business questions, approach, key findings, and recommendations.
+This is the main deliverable: a concise slide deck with the business questions, approach, key findings, and recommendations.

 ## Key findings
 - Customer base is global, with demand concentrated in a small set of countries.